-Advice is given by Cumbria County Council's Section 151 Officer, the Council's finance team and by two independent advisers.
-The current advisers are appointed for their knowledge of investments and of pension funds; one adviser being primarily an investment specialist, the other complementing these investment skills with actuarial knowledge of the liability profile of the Fund.
+Advice is given by Cumbria County Council's Director of Finance (S151 Officer), the Council's finance team and by two independent advisors.
+The advisors are appointed for their knowledge of investments and of pension funds; one advisor being primarily an investment specialist, the other complementing these investment skills with actuarial knowledge of the liability profile of the Fund.